 Although he spends much of his time overseas, Sir Owen still regards himself as a New Zealander.
 In 2005, Sir Owen contributed NZ$7.5 million to The University of Auckland Business School.
 This was a landmark philanthropic contribution in New Zealand education, believed to be the largest private donation in New Zealand educational history, in recognition of which the University named the iconic building in which the School is housed, the Owen G Glenn Building.
 Shortly after this, Sir Owen donated an additional NZ$500,000 to establish the Barry Spicer and Owen G Glen PhD Scholarships.

 Since this time Sir Owen has supported a range of other causes in New Zealand, including the AUT-Millennium Institute of Sport and Health and New Zealand Hockey.
-He recently commited NZ$8 million to the Otara Project which will focus on sport, education and family wellbeing and has also supported reconstruction after the earthquakes in Christchurch.
+He has supported a number of projects in Otara which have focused on sport, education and family wellbeing and has also supported reconstruction after the earthquakes in Christchurch.
 In India, the Glenn Family Foundation continues to support the rescue of children from exploitation and abuse and village development in the Kalimpong region.